ZoneMinder/zmeventnotification/docs/guides/hooks.rst

     sudo -u www-data /var/lib/zmeventnotification/bin/zm_event_start.sh <eid> <mid> # replace www-data with apache if needed

-Replace with your own EID (Example 123456).
+Replace with your own ``eid`` (Example 123456).
 This will be an event id for an event that you want to test.
 Typically, open up the ZM console, look for an event you want to run analysis on and select the ID of the event.
-That is the EID.
+That is the ``eid``.
+The ``mid`` is the monitor ID for the event.
+This is optional.
+If you specify it, any monitor specific settings (such as zones, hook customizations, etc. in ``objectconfig/mlapiconfig.ini`` will be used).

 The above command will  try and run detection.